When I was 19, I decided to run a marathon.

 “Why do people underestimate me?”

 As much as it hurts to be underestimated, remember most doubters aren’t trying to be malicious.
-Here are a few reasons why people unfairly jump to skepticism, criticism, or judgment.
+Here are a few reasons why people might misjudge you—and unfairly jump to skepticism, criticism, or negativity.

 You’ve never done it before